Molecular Notes: Practice

 I have written extensively about Notion elsewhere.
-I once used Notion to implement Zettelkasten – my first iteration of a Second Brain inspired by Sonke Ahrens’ How to Take Smart Notes.
+I once used Notion to implement Zettelkasten – my first iteration of a Second Brain inspired by Sonke Ahrens’ How to Take Smart Notes (my highlights here).

 Notion is an extremely powerful tool – it’s certainly possible to implement Molecular Notes in Notion and I know several people who happily use it for their Second Brain.
 I am a heavy user of Notion for PKM (personal knowledge management), but I moved my Second Brain away from Notion for several reasons:

 - Notion is a swiss-army knife, not a precision tool.
 It offers a tonne of functionality but does each thing less well than a pure-play app.
 For example, Notion’s Kanban boards are great but probably not as good as Trello’s.
 Likewise, unlike Obsidian, Notion is clearly not designed specifically for linked note-taking.

 - Following on from the above, there are many nice-to-have Second Brain features like graph view that are absent from Notion.
 This is not Notion’s fault; it is a general-purpose PKM tool, not a Second Brain tool!